-Modulex EXT Series Piping Application Guide BOILER QUALITY AND MAINTENANCE
+Modulex EXT Series Piping Application Guide

-- A reliable test to determine if a system is clean is if the Total Dissolved Solids (TDS) of the water being drained is within 10% of the make-up water TDS.
+- Flush the system thoroughly to remove the maximum amount of contaminants.
+When emptying the system, make sure it is done as quickly as possible using all drain off points and ensuring all low lying pipework is fully drained.
+Opening all bleed valves ensures the system will be completely emptied. - A reliable test to determine if a system is clean is if the Total Dissolved Solids (TDS) of the water being drained is within 10% of the make-up water TDS.
 This indicates that sufficient contamination has been flushed from the system.
-If the difference in TDS is more than 10%, repeat the cleaning process until that is achieved.
-A turbidity test can be used as an alternate way to determine if a system is clean. - For boiler retrofit/replacement installation, repeat the cleaning process until the draining water is clear.
+If the difference in TDS is more than 10%, it is recommended to repeat the cleaning process until that is achieved.
+A turbidity test can be used as an alternate way to determine if a system is clean. - For boiler retrofit/replacement installation, it will be necessary to repeat the cleaning process until the draining water appears to be clear.
 Once clear, the above TDS comparison (or a turbidity test) should be performed. - If a flushing machine is used in the cleaning process, carefully follow the manufacturer's instructions.
 If the flushing machine is designed to flush individual zones, the TDS comparison must be made between each zone and the make-up water, or the turbidity test performed for each zone. - Add corrosion and scale inhibitor after the system has been declared clean, using the appropriate amount recommended by the manufacturer.
-Introduce the Multi-Metal protector/scale inhibitor to the system following the manufacturer's instructions.
+Introduce the Multi-Metal protector/scale inhibitor to the system following the chemical treatment manufacturer's instructions.
 Adding inhibitor to a dirty system reduces its effectiveness.
-It is better to add more inhibitor (exceed the recommended amount) than less.
+It is better to add more inhibitor than less that is, it is better to exceed the recommended amount than less.

-When refilling the system, ensure the boiler is not air-bound by opening the pressure-relief valve on the rear of the boiler.
+When refilling the system, ensure the boiler is not air-bound by opening the pressure-relief valve located at the rear of the boiler.
 Leave the relief valve open until a steady flow of water is observed.
 Close the valve and finish filling the system.